waiyanhein01/next.js-fullstack/next-course/README.md

 ## Route Groups

-This is for group of routes (eg. (auth) and (root)) if you don't want header and footer in auth routes you can create a routes with groups.Every single group must have `layout.tsx` and `page.tsx` if you want to customize layout of ui.
+This is for group of routes (eg. (auth) and (root)) if you don't want header and footer in auth routes you can create a routes with groups.Root routes group must have `layout.tsx` and `page.tsx` if you want to customize layout of ui.

 ### Multiple RootLayout